ros2/rmw_fastrtps/README.md

 Then, you just need to set environment variable `RMW_FASTRTPS_USE_QOS_FROM_XML` to 1 (it is set to 0 by default).
 This tells `rmw_fastrtps` that it should not override neither the history memory policy nor the publication mode.

-You have two ways of telling you ROS2 application which XML to use:
+You have two ways of telling you ROS 2 application which XML to use:
 1. Placing your XML file in the running directory under the name `DEFAULT_FASTRTPS_PROFILES.xml`.
 2. Setting environment variable `FASTRTPS_DEFAULT_PROFILES_FILE` to your XML file.